creative-connections/Bodylight-docs/reference/index.md

 The documentation is divided to:

-<a class="w3-button w3-theme-d1" href="#usage/gettingstarted.md">Getting Started</a> - reference guide to collection of custom elements enhancing HTML following Web Components standard implemented in HTML and Javascript (ES6).
+<a class="w3-button w3-theme-d1" href="#usage/gettingstarted.md">Getting Started</a> - Quick samples on the usage of components in HTML, Markdown, Moodle, Adobe Captivate and notes on usage with apps created in Bodylight v1.0.

 <a class="w3-button w3-theme-d1" href="#usersguide/index.md">Reference guide</a> - reference guide to collection of custom elements enhancing HTML following Web Components standard implemented in HTML and Javascript (ES6).